flet-dev/website/docs/tutorials/python-realtime-chat.md

 sidebar_label: Python - Realtime Chat app
 ---

-In this tutorial we are going to create from a trivial in-memory Chat app that will help you understand Flet framework basics.
+In this tutorial we are going to create a trivial in-memory Chat app that will help you understand Flet framework basics.
 This app could be a good starting point to creating your own more complex and useful projects.

 In this tutorial you will learn how to: